January 28, 2021

 For all cases we would need confirmation that your trip was still going ahead as planned and had not been rearranged or cancelled due to FCDO/COVID-19 advice/restrictions.
 Please be aware that different policies have different terms and conditions so please check the cancellation section of your policy wording.

-If you are unfortunate enough to be diagnosed with COVID-19 after you bought your insurance, then as long as the diagnosis was within a reasonable timeframe of your trip starting (14 days) then we would consider this under cancellation due to illness.
+If you are unfortunate enough to test positive for COVID-19 after you bought your insurance, then as long as the diagnosis was within a reasonable timeframe of your trip starting (14 days) then we would consider this under cancellation due to illness.
 You can submit a claim for cancellation and will be required to evidence a positive COVID-19 result from a medical practitioner.

 I have changed my flight arrangements to avoid being denied entry or quarantined – can I claim for this?